RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Monitor Master/Challenge 15 : Contoso Virtual Machine Monitoring.md

-## Challenge 4 : Contoso Web Application Deployment
+## Challenge 15 : Contoso Virtual Machine Monitoring

 ### **Lab Environment:**
 An Azure subscription with contributor rights with a pre-provisioned virtual machine.